dipdup-io/dipdup/docs/getting-started/core-concepts.md

 ## Handling chain reorgs

 Reorg messages signaling chain reorganizations.
 That means some blocks, including all operations, are rolled back in favor of another with higher fitness.
 Chain reorgs happen regularly (especially in testnets), so it's not something you can ignore.
-You must handle such messages correctly - otherwise, you will likely accumulate duplicate or invalid data.
-You can implement your rollback logic by editing the `on_index_rollback` hook.
+These messages must be handled correctly -- otherwise, you will likely accumulate duplicate or invalid data.

+Singe version 6.0 DipDup processes chain reorgs seamlessly restoring a previous database state.
+You can implement your rollback logic by editing the `on_index_rollback` event hook.